adapt – Types adaptation#

-Convert PostgreSQL objects with OID oid to Python objects.
+Convert PostgreSQL values with type OID oid to Python objects.

 Enum representing the format wanted for a query argument.

-AUTOallows psycopg to choose the best value for a certain value.
+AUTOallows psycopg to choose the best format for a certain parameter.

 Establish how types should be converted between Python and PostgreSQL in an